cardano-foundation/CIPs/CIP-0127/README.md

 ### Acceptance Criteria

-- [ ] Support of royalty distribution according to this standard by multiple significant marketplaces.
+- [ ] Support of resale fee distribution according to this standard by multiple significant marketplaces.

 ### Implementation Plan